 Begin Small Claims Court proceedings by contacting Cox at their legal address.

 Sending a demand letter to contact Cox at their legal address is an initial step in the Small Claims process.
-Instructions for following this process, and what to do after you contact Cox, can be found here.
+Instructions for how to sue Cox, and what to do after you contact Cox, can be found here.
 It often gets customers what they want, but can take some navigation.

 Demand Consumer Arbitration from Cox under your Cox contract.